Table of Contents

 It is natural for children to sometimes treat each other in aggressive or even mildly violent manners.
-These are ways of children testing boundaries and learn to negotiate their roles in a relationship.
+These are ways of children to test boundaries and learn to negotiate their roles in a relationship.
 In an ideal scenario, the parents would step in an assertive but kind way and teach their children the right way to communicate with each other.
 But some parents are not able to do that due to their own fears and anxiety.
-On very rare occasions, such as when a child is born with the neuro-atypical trait of psychopathy, even when the parents try their best the situation could not be stopped.
+On very rare occasions, such as when a child is born with the neuro-atypical trait of psychopathy, even when the parents try their best, the situation cannot be stopped.

 According to sibling relationships expert Avidan Milevsky, you know what you are experiencing is sibling abuse when:

 - your behaviors and lifestyle patterns are changing